The founder and company director of mp|media solutions is Melissa Pouliot, who first established her media marketing business in May 2000.

 Little did she imagine the advances in technology that would allow her, 20 years later, to be running a virtual media and writing studio with clients spread right across Australia and overseas.
-From her studio on the NSW Sapphire Coast her stories are now emailed across the continent and her photos are downloaded onto her iPad and sent to clients within minutes.
+From her studio on the NSW Sapphire Coast her stories are now emailed across the continent, her film projects, photographs, design projects and online content shared via the cloud and uploaded to social media and YouTube within minutes.

 When Melissa left Queensland she moved to the much larger tri-weekly newspaper, the Wimmera Mail-Times in Horsham in Western Victoria, and enjoyed a frantic five years in the newsroom as a journalist, sub-editor and special features editor before starting her own media-based company.
 It was the first business of its type in the Wimmera at the time – the term “PR” in regional areas was a new innovation.
 Melissa prides herself on her form of PR being strongly media-based – real stories, real people, real news.